 The Chopper by NorthWest Short Line: For making slender, small or repetitive cuts of mat board you can’t beat The Chopper.
 Although expensive in comparison to basic tools this can be a real time saver.
 An inexpensive alternative: a simple razor glass scraper from the hardware store.
 Some of the advantages at a tiny fraction of the cost.

 Rotary punch: This doesn’t get used very often but is practically indispensable if you need to make small diameter circles in mat or poster board.
 We specified its use in making round industrial roof vents for instance.
 Hint: the 4mm punch is perfect for making N-scale barrels!
 4 punches of mat board glued together and painted with a felt pen or paint makes a quick 24″ diameter by 36″ tall standard metal drum.
+Here’s a link to a good rotary punch on Amazon.

 Basic Steps to Building a Paper Model